kasper93/mpv/DOCS/man/options.rst

     will be used.
 A track that matches more subtags will be preferred over one that matches fewer.
 See also ``--aid``.

-    This is a string list option.
+    This is a string list opton.
 See `List Options`_ for details.

     .. admonition:: Examples